ashyibo23/Python-crash/README.md

 Credits:

 This tutorial was originally contributed by Justin Johnson.
-He is Assistant Professor at the University of Michigan and a Visiting Scientist at Facebook AI Research.
+He is an Lecturer (Assistant Professor) at the University of Michigan and a Visiting Scientist at Facebook AI Research.

-Special thanks to Standford University for Convolutional Neural Networks for Visual Recognition.